dkassab/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ## 3. Provision a Cluster

 Run the following command to create a 3-node Kubernetes cluster in Google Container Engine (GKE).
+Make sure to update the zone based on what you set up for the project above.
 This may take a minute to respond and will run for several minutes while the cluster is provisioned.

 ```
 gcloud container clusters create "k8sworkshop" \
   --zone "us-east1-c" \
   --machine-type "n1-standard-1" \
-  --image-type "GCI" --disk-size "100" \
+  --image-type "GCI" --disk-size "50" \
   --scopes cloud-platform \
-  --num-nodes "3"
+  --num-nodes "1"
 ```

 When the command is finishing executing, you will see output like this